george-kan/georgekan/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is George Kanellos.
-Nice to meet you.
+  Nice to meet you!
+I see you want to learn more :)
 ---

 <!-- this is a subheadline -->